Subscribe by email

 To stay updated on the latest news and information released, simply type in your address below and click subscribe.

-Do fruit and vegetables prevent cancer? - check links
+Do fruit and vegetables prevent cancer?

 A new study in the Journal of the National Cancer Institute has looked at whether fruit and vegetables are protective against cancers.
 The study found only a “weakly protective effect” against cancer.